ArduPilot/ardupilot_wiki/common/source/docs/common-video-landingpage.rst

 --------
 * Android based smart device with 5.46 inch 1080P capacitive touch screen.
 * Integrated digital transmission system simultaneously transmitting video, telemetry and control.
-* Custom Solex TX and QGC ground station software with Mavlink support for ArduPilot and PX4.
+* Custom Solex TX and QGC ground station software with MAVLink support for ArduPilot and PX4.
 * Dual hall effect self centering gimbals with removable sticks.
 * 1080P HD video with dual digital video inputs.
 * Dual S.bus signal output for simultaneous control of autopilot and pan/tilt cameras.
-* 6 customizable Mavlink buttons and Mavlink/Sbus hardware wheel.
+* 6 customizable MAVLink buttons and Mavlink/Sbus hardware wheel.
 * RC gimbal control on dedicated service independent from Solex TX / QGC.
 * Tether and share video and telemetry via wifi ground station such as Mission Planner.
 * Onboard Arm Cortex A53 & Cortex A53 SOC in both air and ground units for custom applications.